Farm Show QuestsFARM SHOW DETECTIVE LEARNING STATIONS

 - Explore the Farm Show Detectives learning stations.

 Do you like scavenger hunts?
-Want to learn more about Pennsylvania’s agricultural heritage?
-Visitors to the Farm Show can search for 24 replica historical markers throughout the complex thanks to the efforts of the Pennsylvania Historical and Museum Commission.
-To start your hunt and learn how Pennsylvania is the “Land of Penn and Plenty,” visit the PHMC booth in the Family Living section between 9 a.m. and 8 p.m or download a PDF version of the booklet (Historical Marker Booklet) to play at home or print prior to visiting the Farm Show!
+Want to learn more about Pennsylvania's agricultural heritage?
+Visitors to the Farm Show can search for 24 replica historical markers – including 6 new markers for 2015 - throughout the complex thanks to the efforts of the Pennsylvania Historical and Museum Commission.
+To start your hunt and learn about the history of Pennsylvania agriculture and food production, please visit the PHMC booth in the Family Living section between 9 a.m. and 8 p.m. or download a PDF version of the booklet (Historical Marker Booklet) to play at home or print prior to visiting the Farm Show!

 Farm Show in the ClassroomFARM SHOW LESSON PLANS AND TEACHER WORKBOOKS